 It sounds like the beginning of a contentious joke, but next month is set to be an exciting month in ocean rowing.
-Three individuals – all of whom have rowed oceans before – are planning to set off from the US west coast bound for Hawaii.
+Two individuals – both of whom have rowed oceans before – are planning to set off from the US west coast bound for Hawaii.

 Part 1 –